-Weapons are considered "concealed" when they aren't readily observable.ii For example, your weapon may become concealed if you're carrying it under your jacket or in your backpack or if it's hidden in your pocket.
+Note that weapons are considered "concealed" when they are not readily observable.
+For example, a weapon may become concealed if the person carries it under his/her jacket, in his/her backpack, or in his/her pocket.

-Once you're granted a CCW permit in Nevada, you may carry a concealed firearm on the premises of any public building except for the following locations:
+Note that people with valid Nevada CCW permits may carry concealed firearms on the premises of any public building except for the following locations:

 - public schools and private schools (without written permission),

 - facilities belonging to the University of Nevada, the Community College System, any other vocational/technical school (without written permission), and any other property belonging to the Nevada System of Higher Education,